marcelofinamorvieira/DatoContentLink/README.md

 ```

 Every overlay click outputs a `[datocms-visual-editing][debug] overlay click` entry with the resolved URL, decoded metadata, and the highlighted DOM node.
 Handy when verifying that your field paths, environments, and custom `onResolveUrl` logic line up with expectations.

+### Stega clean-up resilience

+Frameworks such as Next.js strip the hidden stega markers shortly after hydration.
+By default (`persistAfterClean: true`) the observer keeps the decoded metadata alive as long as the visible text/alt string stays the same, so overlays remain clickable even after the cleanup.
+Disable this behaviour by passing `persistAfterClean: false` if you prefer to require markers at all times.

 ### Deep link behaviour